neoforged/Documentation/docs/entities/data.md

 Additionally, you can send your own packets upon spawning.
 To do so, override `IEntityExtension#sendPairingData` and send your packets there like any other packet.
 Please refer to the [Networking articles][networking] for more information.

+## Data Attachments

+Entities have been patched to extend `AttachmentHolder` and as such support data storage via [data attachments][attachment].
+Please see the linked article for more information.

 ## Custom Network Messages

 Of course, you can also always opt to use a custom packet to send additional information when needed.
 Please refer to the [Networking articles][networking] for more information.

+[attachment]: ../datastorage/attachments.md
 [nbt]: ../datastorage/nbt.md
 [networking]: ../networking/index.md
 [registration]: ../concepts/registries.md#methods-for-registering